 Dr. Sohar served as the Chair for the AUTM Women’s Inventor Committee (WIC), which aims to increase women’s participation in the commercialization process, and she served as the Chair of the AUTM/WIC Metrics committee.
 In that role, she led the first baseline survey of university technology transfer offices regarding gender tracking, as well as successful follow-up outreach and advocacy efforts to engage more universities to begin innovator gender tracking.
 In addition, Dr. Sohar has participated in other large-scale team projects including research for the Florida Department of Health and the Florida Department of Education and has taught at the university level.

 She is a mentor for Gainesville Girls Rock Camp, a weeklong program that teaches girls 8-17 empowerment through music each summer.
 Kathy holds a bachelor’s degree from UCONN and earned her master of arts in telecommunications and doctoral degree in mass communications at UF.
 She has won awards for her work on innovation projects and is a frequent guest speaker on innovation, entrepreneurship, and gender panels.

-Before joining UF Innovate, Austin worked as a fiscal processor with UF/IFAS.
+Before joining UF Innovate in 2019, Austin worked as a Business Administrative Specialist with UF/IFAS.
 He leverages many years of experience as a self-employed creative professional.

 Austin holds a B.S. in Telecommunications and a B.A. in Business Administration with a minor in Entrepreneurship from the University of Florida.